mzignis/schib/README.md

 if "string" is any char
 ```
-select * from creative
+select name from creative
 where name REGEXP '.+-.+-[0-9]+-.+';
 ```

 if "string" is only letters
 ```
-select * from creative
+select name from creative
 where name REGEXP '([a-z]|[A-Z])+-([a-z]|[A-Z])+-([0-9])+-([a-z]|[A-Z])+';
 ```